zkemail/relayer/README.md

 ip -4 -o addr show scope global | awk '{print $4}' && ip -6 -o addr show scope global | awk '{print $4}' # Point the DNS to these raw IPs
 ```

+And make sure that the abi in ` abi/wallet.abi` is up to date.

 ## Enable TLS/TCP Keepalive

 From [here](https://aws.amazon.com/blogs/networking-and-content-delivery/implementing-long-running-tcp-connections-within-vpc-networking/), or else your IMAP connection will drop every 6ish idle minutes.
 Edit: Apparenly this is not enough.